Infernal Affairs: Plot

-Everything seems to have returned to normal – Chan can revert to his true identity as a cop, while Lau has erased his criminal connections by eliminating the triad.
-However, back at the police headquarters, Chan discovers that Lau was the spy and leaves immediately.
-Realising what has happened, Lau erases Chan's file from the police database and makes a copy on his personal computer, intending to use the proof of Chan's identity as leverage, so that he would not reveal his real identity.
-Chan sends to Lau a compact disc with a recording that Hon kept between himself and Lau.
-The disc inadvertently ends up in the hands of Lau's girlfriend, Mary.
-Chan and Lau meet on the same rooftop where Wong was killed earlier.
-Chan disarms Lau and holds his pistol to Lau's head; Lau states calmly that he "wants to be a good person" now, but Chan rejects Lau's plea to help him conceal his criminal past.
+Everything seems to have fallen into place—Chan can revert to his true identity as a cop while Lau has erased his criminal connections.
+At police headquarters, Chan and Lau meet for the first time.
+As Lau prepares to reinstate Chan into the police force, Chan deduces that Lau was the mole and leaves promptly.
+Realising what had happened, Lau takes possession of Chan's police identity file to use as leverage to dissuade Chan from exposing him.
+Chan meets with Lee, the only person left whom he can trust, and convinces her that he truly is a cop.
+Chan then sends a CD to Lau's address containing a recording of Lau's earlier meeting with Hon.
+Lau's fiancée, Mary, inadvertently listens to the CD and discovers Lau's secret.
+Chan arranges to meet with Lau on the same rooftop where Wong was killed.
+There, he disarms Lau and points a pistol to his head.
+Lau states calmly that he wants to start over as a good person, but Chan rejects his plea to help him conceal his criminal past.
+Inspector "Big B" arrives and points his gun at Chan, ordering him to release Lau.
+Chan holds Lau hostage at gunpoint and backs into a lift, but is shot in the head by Big B. Big B then reveals to Lau that he is also a mole planted by Hon, and assures Lau of his loyalty.
+When they ride the lift down to the ground floor, Lau kills Big B.

-Inspector "Big B" arrives on the scene shortly and orders Chan to release Lau.
-Chan holds Lau as a hostage at gunpoint and backs into an elevator, but gets shot in the head by "Big B" when he moves his head from behind Lau.
-"Big B" then reveals to Lau that he is also a spy planted by Hon in the police force, and assures Lau that he has destroyed evidence of Lau's criminal associations.
-When they take the elevator to the ground floor, Lau kills "Big B".
-Lee discovers records that prove Chan's identity as an undercover cop, while "Big B" is identified as the spy in the police force and the case is closed.
-Lau salutes Chan at his funeral, with Cheung and Lee present as well.
-A flashback reaffirms the point that Lau wished he had taken a different route in life.
+Six months later, Lee discovers records of Chan's identity as an undercover cop and he is buried with honours beside Wong.
+Lau salutes Chan at his funeral.
+Meanwhile, the internal affairs case is closed after they conclude that Big B was the mole in the police force.
+A flashback shows the day that Chan was ostensibly expelled from the police academy, with Lau looking back with guilt and wishing he was the one expelled instead.